Arlanthir/notes/music/FloydRose.md

 Loosen the strings before changing string action, retune them afterwards to check the final height.

+String action = string height at the 12th fret.

+When strings are too low and you bend a string, the other strings get under your finger.
+When strings are too high and you bend a string, the other strings get over your finger.

+On Fender-style guitars, you have to measure the neck radius with a radius tool.
+The Squier Showmaster (Stagemaster) should have a 12.6'' radius.
+To check if the strings curvature matches the neck curvature, rest the radius tool on the strings with the correct side and verify that all are muted.
+If it doesn't match, you need to adjust individual string height.

 ### Typical string action

 | String              | Inches | Mm    |
 | ------------------- | ------ | ----- |
 | Low E (6th string)  | 4/64'' | 1.6mm |
 | High E (1st string) | 3/64'' | 1.2mm |

+## Intonation

+Intonation is basically scale length compensation.
+To make sure the frets align with the correct notes (not flat and not sharp), you shorten or lengthen the length of the string and therefore the scale.

+Intonation is the last thing to do on a setup because it is affected by all other processes but doesn't affect them.

+To check the intonation of each string:
+- Tune it to pitch
+- Play it open
+- Play it on the 12th fret, should be in tune
+- If it was flat, reduce string length
+- If it was sharp, increase string length
+- Retune and retest